OnlyJ22/StudyToWGU/CS 303/Ch1.md

 * Static storage includes **magnetic, optical, flash, cloud**, and even **paper-based** methods.
 * The variety exists to **balance speed, cost, and technological advancement**—a constant goal in system design.

-Let me know if you'd like this content transformed into a diagram, table, or study sheet!

 ### 🧠 Section 4: Databases and Their Types

 #### 📘 What Is a Database?